danielwertheim/structurizer/README.md

 - Selectively extracting some property values for generating a checksum for an object-graph
 - Comparing values
 - Storing key-values for searching
+- Creating a deltas for storing changes to entities in an audit database
 - ...